HumanityReport.com

 New Arms Race[48][124]

 China adding ~100 warheads/year (now 600+)[48].
-New START expired Feb 5, 2026 — no replacement[78].
-First time in 50+ years without binding nuclear limits
+New START expired Feb 5, 2026 — no replacement[78][124].
+First time since SALT I (1972) without binding bilateral nuclear limits

 Highest Risk Since Cold War[125]